madeinchina606/Volca_Modular_Patch_Box/README.md

 # Gorka Modular — Patch Box

-A single-file HTML web app that recreates a Gorka Modular-style synthesizer in your browser: drag cables, twist knobs, play it from the keyboard or the built-in step sequencer, and listen through a real Web Audio sound engine.
+Recreation of the Gorka Modular-style synthesizer in your browser: drag cables, twist knobs, play it from the keyboard or the built-in step sequencer, and listen through a real Web Audio sound engine.

 ## Features